bguppl/interpreters/practice_sessions/ps9.md

 ## Promises to the rescue

 As we have observed in the example above, it is not practical to combine asynchronous functions.
-* It is difficult to "pipe" functions into each other
+* It is difficult to compose/"pipe" functions into each other
 * It is difficult to handle errors and propagate them

 [Promises](http://exploringjs.com/es6/ch_promises.html) are a technique that was introduced to make asynchronous composition more convenient.